JeffreyRiggle/my-site/content/blog/wdm/index.md

 However, this would lead to constant grammar updates as the function set expanded: floor, round, ceil, etc. Another approach would be some sort of [intrinstic functions](https://en.wikipedia.org/wiki/Intrinsic_function) like C has.
 As a result, I could use this code to do the floor instead.

-However this would lead to constant grammar changes as the function set expanded: floor, round, ceil, etc. Another approach would be some sort of [intrinstics function](https://en.wikipedia.org/wiki/Intrinsic_function) like C has.
-As a result I could use this code to do the floor instead.

 ```wdm
 pub floor(v:f) f -> _floor(v)
 ```